Public Speaking in Various Cultural Contexts

 In today’s globalized world interaction with people from other cultures is inevitable.
 In order to communicate effectively, one therefore needs to appreciate the subtle differences in communication patterns, as well as the complex variations in what is considered a good communicator from one country to another.
 The knowledge of such diversities grants one the ability to convey his or her message more convincingly, preventing unnecessary miscommunication.
 This course provides an insight into low-context and high-context communication, the former expressed through explicit verbal messages and the latter conveyed through implicit contexts, including gestures, social customs, silence, nuance, or tone of voice.
 Accordingly, this course identifies strategies for delivering speeches successfully in various cultural settings, accompanied by easy-to-understand, day-to-day examples.

-'The course Public Speaking in Various Cultural Contexts is composed of two parts, one focusing on public speaking skills and the other on cultural contexts.
+'The course Public Speaking is composed of two parts, one focusing on public speaking skills and the other on cultural contexts.
 The former taught me body language and voice techniques, whereas the latter allowed me to understand how to adapt speeches to particular target audiences.
 In my opinion, this course is really useful.
 I can apply everything I learned to my study program and daily life.
 Follow the course to become a great speaker!
 Public speaking skills are just like a package – put your gift into it and it will present you in a suitable manner.'

 – Haodong Wang, Media and Culture Studies